flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/anti-ice.md

 ### ENG 1 + 2

 - ON:
     - Blue light and ECAM MEMO "ENG A. ICE".
 Engine anti-ice valve opens if bleed air is available.
-When the valve is opened and the anti-ice ENG pushbutton switch is selected ON continuous ignition is selected .
+When the valve is opened and the anti-ice ENG pushbutton switch is selected ON, continuous ignition is selected.
 This makes the IGNITION memo appear on the ECAM.
 - OFF:
     - No light.
 Engine anti-ice valve closes.
 - FAULT: